top of page

 Expiration Dates Are for Milk, Not Talent

-Conventional wisdom insists film is a young person’s game, powered by viral buzz, franchise IP, and faces that still get carded.
+Conventional wisdom insists film is a young person’s game.
+It’s powered by viral buzz, franchise IP, and faces that still get carded.
 According to the myth, relevance has an expiration date, and it lands somewhere around 40.
-Awards season tells a different story - one driven by age diversity, not youth obsession.
+Awards season tells a different story—one driven by age diversity, not youth obsession.

-Over the past decade, a significant share of Oscar and Golden Globe nominees and winners in acting and directing categories have been over the age of 50.¹ Mature actors now dominate prestige categories, and casting trends increasingly favor experience over novelty.
-Creatives over 65 appear regularly, while artists over 75 are no longer outliers, they are celebrated contenders.²
+Over the past decade, a significant share of Oscar and Golden Globe nominees and winners in acting and directing categories have been over the age of 50.¹ Mature actors now dominate prestige categories.
+Casting trends increasingly favor experience over novelty.
+Creatives over 65 appear regularly, while artists over 75 are no longer outliers; they are celebrated contenders.²

 Where the disconnect happens isn’t in film.
 It’s in marketing.